apache/fury-site/docs/object-serialization/scala/configuration.md

 - Keep `withMaxTypeFields(...)`, `withMaxTypeMetaBytes(...)`, and the remote schema-version limits at their defaults unless the data is not malicious and a trusted peer sends larger metadata or many schema versions.
-- Follow [Object Serialization Security](../security.md) for allow-listing and unknown-class controls.
+- Follow [Java Configuration](../java/configuration.md#security) for allow-listing and unknown-class controls.